top of page

 Feb 6

-A Tiny Tool That Changed Everything
+Noise Sensitivity and a Tiny Tool That Changed Everything

 When I wear them, the world feels less sharp.
 Less chaotic.
 Less demanding.
 It’s like my nervous system finally gets a little space to breathe, because it’s not constantly bracing for sudden sounds, overlapping conversations, clanking dishes, loud engines, store music, or that general public noise that most people seem to filter out without thinking.